Accounting

 Fall, 3 credit hours

-This 3 credit course is designed to provide the student with knowledge and skills basic to accounting theory and practice and advanced problems pertaining to the foundations of Financial Accounting and the Primary Activities of a Business.
-Major topics include: financial reporting, review of the accounting cycle, balance sheet and notes to the financial statement, the income statement, the statement of cash flows, earnings management, revenue/receivables/cash cycle, revenue recognition, inventory and cost of goods sold, and debt financing.
+Students will be presented with knowledge and skills basic to accounting theory and practice and advanced problems pertaining to the foundations of financial.
 The essential interrelationship between accounting and the activities of business is stressed throughout the course.
 The presentation of accounting elements necessary for business decision-making such as operating, financing, investing, earnings management and revenue recognition enhance the learning experience and prepare students for an evolving accounting profession.
 Accompanying accounting problems and various financial statements challenge students to develop critical thinking skills and promote core competencies.
 International Financial Reporting Standards are discussed when relevant to help students understand how accounting practices differ from country to country and reflect the increasingly global nature of business.
-Three lecture hours per week.

 Prerequisites: Foundations of Managerial Accounting (ACCT 102) or permission of instructor.